 2 drops Tea Tree essential oil or another blend of your choice

-Mix all the ingredients in the spray bottle.
+Mix all the ingredients of your DIY deodorant in the spray bottle.
 Shake well and spray a thin layer over your underarms and leave on for 5-10 minutes.
 Wash off with a clean, warm, damp cloth.
 Shake well before each use.

-Do a patch test before use and discontinue if any irritation occurs.
+Do a patch test before use and discontinue if any skin irritation occurs.

 Shelf life: 1 week.